nganvnguyen/nganvnguyen/README.md

 ---

 ## 👋 About Me
-Love problem-solving, from math to business problems.
-Hope to bring business knowledge across domains with data-driven insights to help businesses operate and grow.
+**Love problem-solving, from math to business problems.
+Hope to bring business knowledge across domains with data-driven insights to help businesses operate and grow.**
+Background: Ecommerce, Bank, SaaS
 ---

 ## 🛠️ Skills